 The Black-Scholes option valuation model was developed for use in estimating the fair value of traded options.
 The Company's employee stock options have characteristics significantly different from those of traded options such as extremely limited transferability and, in most cases, vesting restrictions.
 In addition, the assumptions used in option valuation models (see above) are highly subjective, particularly the expected stock price volatility of the underlying stock.
-Because changes in these subjective input assumptions can materially affect the fair value estimate, in management's opinion, existing valuation models do not provide a reliable, single measure of the fair value of its employee stock options.
-For purposes of pro forma disclosures, the estimated fair values of the options are amortized over the options' vesting periods.
-See Note 1, "Summary of significant accounting policies - Employee stock option and stock purchase plans" for a detailed computation of pro forma net income (loss) and earnings (loss) per share.
+Because changes in these subjective input assumptions can materially affect the fair value estimate, in management's option, existing valuation models do not provide a reliable, single measure of the fair value of its employee stock option and stock purchase plans" for a detailed computation of pro forma net income (loss) and earnings (loss) per share.